-Ferry hits whale in Elliott Bay while returning from Bainbridge Island
+Ferry hits whale in Elliott Bay while on Bainbridge Island run

 Passengers on the ferry Wenatchee were shaken Tuesday night after the vessel collided with a whale in Elliott Bay.

-The Wenatchee was returning from Bainbridge Island near Pier 66 when it hit the whale around 8:30 p.m.
+The Wenatchee was running on the Seattle-Bainbridge Island route near Pier 66 when it hit the whale around 8:30 p.m.
 Washington State Ferries spokeswoman Diane Rhodes said the crew initially thought they hit a log but later spotted a whale bleeding to the side of the boat.

+While one passenger said everyone on board “watched in horror,” disturbed by the incident, Rhodes said no one was injured.

-The agency notified the U.S. Coast Guard, which notified the National Oceanic and Atmospheric Administration, according to a Coast Guard spokesman.
+The agency alerted the U.S. Coast Guard, which notified the National Oceanic and Atmospheric Administration, according to a Coast Guard spokesman.
 Vessel inspectors also were notified, but the ferry was still running.

-Two passengers described seeing a whale spouting blood.
-Both said they believed the whale was dying.
+Witnesses described seeing a bleeding whale, which they believed was seriously injured or dying.

 “The whale surfaced after being struck and gushing a lot of blood.
-It surfaced a few more times before sinking,” passenger Beth Andrus said in an email.
+It surfaced a few more times before sinking,” said Seattle resident Beth Andrus.

 Officials weren’t sure what kind of whale was struck and did not have further details Tuesday night.